 The Company mitigates its exposure to risks described above by requiring the Clearing Members to meet the Company's established financial requirements and operational and other criteria for admission as a Clearing Member.
 All Clearing Members are required to deposit initial margin to cover the positions that they hold and also to contribute to the default fund set up by the Company to cover losses in excess of initial margin.
-The Company has an obligation to contribute \$25,100,000 of capital as a 'skin-in-thegame' amount which must be fully utilised before it can draw on the default fund contributions from the non-defaulting Clearing Members.
-If these loss-absorbing resources were fully utilised the Company then has the right to call upon surviving Clearing Members to contribute up to a further three replenishments of the default fund for additional defaults.
-For each additional replenishment the Company is obliged to also contribute a further amount equal to the \$25,100,000 'skin-in-the-game'.
+The Company has an obligation to contribute \$27,500,000 of capital as a 'skin-in-the-game' amount which must be fully utilised before it can draw on the default fund contributions from the non-defaulting Clearing Members.
+If these loss-absorbing resources were fully utilised the Company then has the right to call upon surviving Clearing Members to contribute up to a further three d) Credit risk management replenishments of the default fund for additional defaults.
+For each additional replenishment the Company is obliged to also contribute a further amount equal to the \$27,500,000 'skin-in-the-game'.